 Share This Page

 Each year the International Neuroethics Society (INS) holds a Neuroethics Essay Contest to promote interest in neuroethics among students and postdocs early in their academic careers.
-This the winner in the high school category; the winning academic essay is by Khayla Black, and the winning essay for a general audience is by Sunidhi Ramesh.
+This is the winner in the high school category; the winning academic essay is by Khayla Black, and the winning essay for a general audience is by Sunidhi Ramesh.

 By Prithvi Nathan, Thomas Jefferson High School for Science and Technology

 Neurotechnology, technologies designed for examining or altering brain functions, has been an ever-growing topic of discussion in recent years.
 Many of these technologies have already been implemented for years from EEGs, which measure brain activity using scalp caps, to TMS therapies, which use the properties of electromagnetic induction to induce tiny currents within the brain aid symptoms of depression.
 However, these technologies have potential beyond curing neurological ailments.
 With start-ups such as Elon Musk’s Neuralink receiving increasing amounts of funding and media attention, it seems as if it is only a short amount of time till we see the first superhumans with technologically-enhanced physical and cognitive abilities.